 How could remaking the streets change local communities?
 What happens when we think of the streets as public space?
 What are the benefits and limitations of using bicycling as a tool to reclaim streets as public space and improve community livability?

 As bicycles grow in popularity as a way of getting around, cities internationally are installing more bike lanes, growing bike share systems, and closing down major thoroughfares to cars on Sundays.
 Radical bike projects, such as do-it-yourself bike reuse spaces, critical mass, and queer-friendly bicycle rides also proliferate.
 My work examines how pleasure and other embodied sensations are mobilized as a value and ethic in these movements to justify changing spatial politics.

 This project emerges from my activist and advocacy work in bicycling, as well as previous research collaborations.

-On the research side of things, I co-founded the Bicicultures research group, a collection of researchers who study bicycling from a cultural perspective.
+I co-founded the Bicicultures research group, a collection of researchers who study bicycling from a cultural perspective.
 I am also collaborating with Susan Handy, the Director of Sustainable Transportation at UC Davis, on a study of why people like to bike.

 I am a participant in The Untokening Collective, and helped to put together the Principles of Mobility Justice and Untokening Mobility: Beyond Pavement, Paint, and Place.
 I have consulted with the League of American Bicyclists and Bike SD.
 Previously, I served as a commissioner on the Davis Bike Advisory Commission and was a core volunteer at the Davis Bike Collective, a do-it-yourself bike repair space.
 I am also a member of the Wheelwomen Switchboard and supporter of the work of Elly Blue.